acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-manage-model.rst

 Specific steps:

 #.
-From the My Models page, select the model from the ‘MY PUBLISHED MODELS’ list, open the Model Detail Page and click on Manage My Model at the top
+From the My Models page, select the model from the **MY PUBLISHED MODELS** list, open the Model Detail Page and click on Manage My Model at the top

 #.
 Select Publish to Marketplace